open-telemetry/opentelemetry-specification/specification/configuration/api.md

 the [declarative configuration interface](./README.md#declarative-configuration).

-The API allows [instrumentation libraries](../glossary.md#instrumentation-library) to consume configuration by reading relevant configuration options during initialization.
+The API allows [instrumentation libraries](../glossary.md#instrumentation-library) to consume configuration by reading relevant configuration during initialization.
+For example, an instrumentation library for an HTTP client can read the set of HTTP request and response headers to capture.

 It consists of the following main components:

 * [ConfigProvider](#configprovider) is the entry point of the API.
 * [ConfigProperties](#configproperties) is a programmatic representation of a